nstucki/Betti-Matching-3D/README.md

     % cmake ..
     % make

-If you are using an Apple M2 chip you might have to use
+If your system uses an Apple M2 chip you might have to replace the third line by

 	% cmake -DCMAKE_OSX_ARCHITECTURES=arm64 ..

-instead.

 ## Citing Betti matching